MihaiHMO/VSDhdp/README.md

 	- Constraint: Route guide honoring, connectivity constraint and design rules
 	- Handling Optimized Connectivity: minimized routing resource usage in routing guide
 	- Access Point (AP) : An on-grid point on the metal layer of the route guide, target lower/upper layer segments, pins or I/O ports
 	- Access Point Cluster (APC) : An union of all APs from same sources
+ 	- Fix Antenna Violations : by Layer Jumping or bridging ( Prevents charge build up getting to the gates) or Inserting diodes (Provides a discharge path for the current)
+  	- Yeld optimization  (Via reduction or Via doubling)

 	![image](https://user-images.githubusercontent.com/49897923/215585570-0519db2f-30a2-475e-a15e-11080f739831.png)